redshiftrobotics/blueshift_ros/blueshift_web/README.md

 pnpm install
 ```

-_Note_: All of the following commands including this one need to be run in the `src/blueshift_web` directory
+_Note_: All of the following commands including this one need to be run in the `blueshift_web` directory

 ## Run the website for development